This firewall does not have any interfaces assigned that are capable of using ALTQ traffic shaping for igb interface

 I tried to move both cables to the reX ports but it seems my re1 port is broken so I tested with just wan on realtek but that wont enable ALTQ either.

 I hope this is considered a high priority issue as I think traffic shaping is important on a router.

-#4 Updated by Jim Pingle about 1 month ago
+#4 Updated by Jim Pingle 2 months ago

 The only place I see this message appear is when a NIC is in use that does NOT have ALTQ support (e.g. lagg, cpsw, etc).
 I am able to use ALTQ on Realtek interfaces without any problem.
 There does not appear to be any general problem here that I can see, only what the other ticket already covers.

-#5 Updated by Chris Collins about 1 month ago
+#5 Updated by Chris Collins 2 months ago

 I can confirm 100% now ALTQ is working.

 1 - if I apply the rules on cli is no error, if altq was broken it would say so.